kstenerud/streamux/streamux-specification.md

 * `proposed` defines the length that this peer proposes to use.

 The negotiation process chooses the higher of the two peer's `proposed` values.
 If the chosen value is greater than either of the peer's `max` values, it is a [soft failure](#hard-and-soft-failures).

-To defer to the other peer, simply choose `0` for proposed, and nonzero for `max`.